 If you want to enter a career in visual arts and design this course aims to give you the practical skills and knowledge to do this.
 You will develop your techniques in drawing and life drawing, painting, sculpture, printmaking, illustration, web design, textiles, photography, live art, graphics, fashion, film making and many more areas of art.

 You will also have the chance to travel abroad on the department’s annual overseas trip which also feeds directly into your final major project.
-At the end of your course you will achieve a UAL, Level 3, Extended Diploma in Art and Design.
+At the end of your course you will achieve a UAL Level 3 Extended Diploma in Creative Practice: Art, Design and Communication.